Is Dropshipping Legal in 2022? What To Avoid

 - The dropshipping supplier fulfills the order and ships it directly to your customer.

-The super cool thing about dropshipping?
+What’s the super cool thing about dropshipping?
 Your customers will never know the products they buy don’t come directly from you!

 Your supplier is like a silent partner who “blind ships” products (meaning they are sent with no identifying information on the packaging).
-So if your customer has an enjoyable user experience, they will entirely associate that with YOU and your brand.
-Which is how you encourage repeat sales.

 Is Dropshipping Legal?